Who we lend to

 Investing with institutions

 Whilst individuals account for approximately half of funds in Zopa's loan book, we also have a variety of financial institutions that invest money through Zopa.

 We treat institutions just like individual investors.
 There's no cherry picking of loans and they get the same mix of loans as we offer to individuals.

-If there is insufficient demand for Zopa Plus from our retail investors then institutions will take the excess D and E market loans.
+If there is insufficient demand for Zopa Plus from our retail investors then institutions will take the excess D and E profile loans.